-The Foundation for Baltic and East European Studies announces funding for research projects once a year.
-Funding that can be applied for includes two types: projects and postdoctoral projects.
+The Foundation for Baltic and East European Studies announces funding once a year.
+Funding that may be applied for includes six types: two- and three-year projects, postdoctoral projects, grand projects, research networks, conference grants and publication grants.
 Instructions for upcoming calls are announced under For researchers.

 Facts about the Foundation

 The Foundation’s mission is to support research, doctoral studies and scientific infrastructure related to the Baltic Sea Region and Eastern Europe at Södertörn University

 The Foundation and the Södertörn University are two independent organisations with different regulations, but with a common goal to strive for the highest possible quality in research related to the Baltic Sea Region and Eastern Europe